Rochelle has experience with wild critters and gardening adventures while living the simple life in a rural area for 20 years.

-Interacting With Wildlife Comes With Risks
+Interacting With Wildlife Is Risky

-My neighbors have since moved away.
+These neighbors have since moved away.
 The herds have dispersed somewhat and have returned to a more natural diet.
 I'm sure that they are disappointed and miss the free lunch, but they are better off in the long run.
 Human residents will be less likely to see deer outwitting the fences around their vegetable plots and flower gardens.

 Squirrel Mischief and Domestication

 In another instance, I heard of a wild squirrel that once came down a chimney flue into a mountain cabin while the owners were away.
-Besides getting soot all over everything, it shredded the curtains and furniture, and chewed into the cupboard to eat their stored cereals and macaroni.
+Besides getting soot all over everything, it shredded the curtains and furniture and chewed into the cupboard to eat their stored cereals and macaroni.
 It must have been a peculiar experience for the squirrel—being transplanted into an unfamiliar world from which there was no easy escape.

 Wild animals are supposed to be wild.
 People who feed wild animals or try to make pets out of them are really doing the animals and themselves a disservice.
 Besides being dangerous and destructive, there are several reasons interacting with wildlife is not a good idea.

-Feeding Wild Animals Is Harmful for Several Reasons
+Feeding Wild Animals Is Harmful

 - Wild animals do best when kept wild: Wild animals should live by their inborn instincts; they have also evolved to eat certain kinds of food.

-- They do not learn a "wild social structure": Their instincts are geared toward competition and cooperation with others of their kind.
+- They do not learn a "wild social structure": Their natural instincts are geared toward competition and cooperation with others of their kind.
 Human-imprinted animals can rarely return to their wild home, even when they become a danger or a nuisance.

 - Human owners of wild animals may not be aware of special needs: Wild animals in human care may get the wrong kinds of food or too much food and too little exercise.